How to Improve Project Prioritization

 • 5 = critical.

-Once the portfolio is updated, let relevant managers and departments know if a project is paused or canceled, and why.
-It’s important for teams to understand there is a limit to how many projects can be delivered successfully.
+Once the portfolio is updated, let relevant managers and departments know if a project is paused or canceled and why.
+It’s important for teams to understand the limitations on the number of projects that can be delivered successfully.

 4. Maintain the Portfolio

-For now, our focus is on adding some larger check-points to the portfolio.
+Next, we’ll explore key questions for evaluating new project requests.
+For now, our focus is on adding some larger checkpoints to the portfolio.
 These include:

 • Creating a sunset clause for every project.
-This is an end-date for funding and resource allocation to prevent projects rolling on for too long.
+This is an end date for funding and resource allocation to prevent projects from rolling on for too long.

 • Requiring managers to reapply for project funding and resource allocation during the annual planning cycle.

-• Leveraging real-time, cross-project reports and dashboards to monitor project execution.
+• Using real-time project management tools, cross-project reports, and dashboards to monitor project execution.

 • Introducing a standard intake form for new project requests to standardize and improve the selection process.